-The TOP Non-Tenure Earning Partner form should be completed for these lines, and partners must apply to the assistant/associate/professor TOP search to be considered for multi-year non-tenure earning positions or to the instructor/lecturer TOP search to be considered for an instructor or lecturer position.
+The TOP Non-Tenure Earning Partner form should be completed for these lines.
+Partners must apply to the assistant/associate/professor TOP search to be considered for multi-year non-tenure earning positions and must apply to the instructor/lecturer TOP search to be considered for an instructor or lecturer position.

 |Year 1||Year 2||Year 3||Year 4-6||Year 7+|